JoshBirnbaum/distributed-methodology/Introduction.md

 definitions and principles appropriate for incorporating the methodology into an academic studio course.

+Originally desgigned for a studio containing multiple teams producing games and updated to work for one larger collabrative team involved with computer science and community outreach projects.

 ## Definitions

 It will help our communication to establish some definitions.
 We are one